Forex Trading Platforms

 Social Trading Platforms

 Social trading platforms have become more and more popular as trading has become more accessible to the masses.
 It allows traders to copy experts trades.
 As an expert, why would you give away your trades?
-Well, for one, these social trading platforms pay you, you take a commission from the amount of novice traders that follow you and often when they take a trade as well.
+Well, for one, these social trading platforms pay you, you take a commission from the number of novice traders that follow you and often when they take a trade as well.
 From the brokers perspective, if you are encouraging traders to take trades, then you are helping the broker generate revenue, they are simply giving you a cut of this.

 If you are looking for your broker to tick several pieces of criteria, then see our other lists of broker categories and how we rank certain brokers: